ndd21/PHYS281/demonstrations/demo-compound-data-types.md

 <class 'list'>
 ```

-You can access values in a list using their index.
-The index is an integer giving an items location
+You can access values in a list using their index placed within square brackets `[idx]`.
+The index
-within the list.
+is an integer giving an items location within the list.
 In Python indexes start at zero, e.g.:

 ```python
 print(x[0])